 - “Hedonic treadmill”: the tendency to remain at a set level of happiness despite a change in fortune or the achievement of goals

-- The Comparison Game: constantly comparing ourselves to others and judging our worth by how we stack up on superficial metrics
+- Comparison Trap: constantly comparing ourselves to others and judging our worth by how we stack up on superficial metrics

 - False Metrics of Success: measuring success in cold and calculating ways, such as income, net worth, position, power, or number of followers